decred/dcrwallet/rpc/documentation/api.md

 - `uint32 mixed_account_branch`: The branch number to which the mixing funds should end up.

 - `uint32 change_account`: The account that will be used for any unmixed change that is waiting to be mixed.

-- `string cspp_server`: The CSPP mixing server URL and port.

 **Response:** `stream RunAccountMixerResponse`